batcholi/XenonCode/README.md

 - $myArray.`sortd`() // Sort an array in Descending order
 - $myArray.`append`(value) // Append a new value to an array
 - $myArray.`pop`() // Erase the last value in an array, reducing its size by one
-- $myArray.`insert`(index, value) // Insert a new value to an array at a specific position, pushing back all following values by one
+- $myArray.`insert`(index, value) // Insert a new value to an array after a position, pushing back all following values by one
 - $myArray.`erase`(index) // Erase an element from an array at a specific index, pulling back all following values by one
 - $myArray.`fill`(qty, value) // Resize and Fill an array with a given size and the specified value for all items (this clears any values previously present in the array)